Avanti2023/AI-Powered-Lesion-Detection/README.md

 # 🧠 AI-Powered Dermatological Lesion Detection
 An AI-driven web application for real-time classification and early detection of 8 common skin conditions using computer vision and deep learning.

-🚀 Overview
+### 🚀 Overview
 This project leverages MobileNetV2, TensorFlow, and Keras to build a lightweight and highly accurate image classification model that identifies dermatological diseases from user-uploaded images.
 The goal is to provide an accessible diagnostic aid for early skin disease detection and awareness.

-💡 Key Features
+### 💡 Key Features
-🔬 Deep Learning-Based Classifier
-Trained on dermatological image datasets to detect:
+It is a Deep Learning-Based Classifier,trained on dermatological image datasets to detect below mentioned diseases

-Cellulitis

-Impetigo

-Athlete’s Foot

-Nail Fungus

-Ringworm

-Cutaneous Larva Migrans

-Chickenpox

-Shingles
+## 🩺 Skin Diseases Detected

+1. **Cellulitis**
+2. **Impetigo**
+3. **Athlete’s Foot**
+4. **Nail Fungus**
+5. **Ringworm**
+6. **Cutaneous Larva Migrans**
+7. **Chickenpox**
+8. **Shingles**

-# 🌐 User-Friendly Interface
+# 🌐 Intuitive AI-Powered Interface

-Built with Streamlit, allowing users to:
+Built using **Streamlit** to provide a user-friendly experience:

-Upload images and receive instant AI predictions
+- Upload skin images and get real-time AI predictions

-View confidence scores for each condition
+- View confidence scores for each detected condition

-Access suggested treatments and symptom summaries
+- Access treatment suggestions and brief symptom summaries

-Download prediction results in CSV format for tracking history
+- Download prediction results as CSV for easy tracking and history management

-📊 Interactive Visualizations
-Includes confidence bar charts to help users understand the model's decision-making.

 # 🧰 Tech Stack
-Frontend: Streamlit
+- Frontend: Streamlit

-Backend: Python, TensorFlow, Keras
+- Backend: Python, TensorFlow, Keras

-Model: MobileNetV2 (Transfer Learning)
+- Model: MobileNetV2 (Transfer Learning)

-Data Handling: NumPy, Pandas
+- Data Handling: NumPy, Pandas

-Deployment: Streamlit App (local/server-hosted)
+- Deployment: Streamlit App (local/server-hosted)

 🎯 Purpose
-Designed to support early-stage screening of skin lesions and encourage users to seek professional advice.
-This tool is not a replacement for medical diagnosis, but can provide useful preliminary insights.
+- Quick, AI-powered analysis
+- Helpful treatment references
+- Basic symptom explanations

+> ⚠️ **Disclaimer**: This tool is intended for informational and educational purposes only.
+It is **not a substitute for professional medical diagnosis**.
+Always consult a healthcare provider for medical concerns.